PrzerostNadSens/StarWars-Character-API/README.md

 This will execute the unit tests and output the results to the terminal.

+#### **Design Decisions**

+1.  **Use of Prisma ORM:**

+    - The decision to use Prisma was made to efficiently manage the database schema alongside PostgreSQL integration promoting clean and maintainable code.

+2.  **Separation of Concerns:**

+    - Separated the data access layer from the business logic.
+This means Prisma types and structures are not used directly in the service layer, enabling easier migration to a different DAO in the future.

+3.  **Docker Configuration:**

+    - Configured Docker and Docker Compose for easy deployment in production environments, such as on an AWS EC2 instance.

+4.  **Environment Configuration:**

+    - Utilized a `.env` file for managing production database access seamlessly.

+5.  **UUID for ID Management:**

+    - Enhanced the data structure with a UUID for easier data management.

+6.  **Unique Name Enforcement:**

+    - Assigned unique constraints on the name field to prevent the duplication of characters.

+7.  **Soft Deletion with `deleted_at`:**

+    - Integrated a `deleted_at` column to implement soft deletion of records.
+This allows records to be flagged as deleted without being permanently removed from the database.

+8.  **Enum for Episode Consistency:**

+    - Defined an episode enumeration directly in the Prisma schema to uphold database integrity and simplify future expansions.

+#### **Ensuring Continued Performance in Production**

+To ensure the smooth operation of this application in a production environment, consider implementing the following measures:

+- **Logging and Monitoring:**

+  - Integrate logging to capture application behavior and errors.
+Tool like AWS CloudWatch can be beneficial.
+  - Implement monitoring tools to track application health and performance metrics.

+- **Alerts:**

+  - Configure alert systems to notify the team of critical issues like service interruptions or significant performance degradation.

+- **Continuous Integration/Continuous Deployment (CI/CD):**

+  - Set up automated pipelines for integration and deployment to quickly test and deploy changes.
+Tools like GitHub Actions, CircleCI or AWS CodePipeline can be utilized.

 ## Conclusion

 For any questions or further details, feel free to check the code or open an issue.